 So a painting that appears to be surrealist fiction we discover to be horrifyingly literal.
 The four-poster bed is from Kahlo’s hospital room in New York, the oddly-shaped easel was created by her father to allow her to paint while bed-ridden.
 The fish and poultry were part of the high-fat slurry pumped into her pulverized body.
 The sugar skull may symbolize finality but it was a real object too, a weirdly bleak gift from Kahlo’s on-and-off-again, piece-of-shit husband Diego Rivera.
 The sheets on the bed depict the bacteria that caused recurring infections throughout her life, even the fleshy, oversized funnel was likely inspired by Alfonso Toro’s engravings of the Spanish Inquisition’s tormento del agua (water torture) from Kahlo’s own copy of La Familia Carvajal.
 And I guess we shouldn't be surprised, as the artist herself said, “I never painted dreams.
 I painted my own reality.”

 Got questions, comments or corrections about Without Hope?
-Join the conversation in the Obelisk chat room, and if you enjoy content like this, consider becoming a member to unlock exclusive essays, downloadables, and discounts at the Obelisk Store.
+Join the conversation in our Discord, and if you enjoy content like this, consider becoming a member for exclusive essays, downloadables, and discounts in the Obelisk Store.

 Reed Enger, "Without Hope," in Obelisk Art History, Published July 30, 2017; last modified August 29, 2021, http://arthistoryproject.com/artists/frida-kahlo/without-hope/.